Edgett Law Firm | December 19, 2017 | Criminal Defense

 Your defense attorney will typically be given access to the state’s case file, including evidence against you, such as videos, 911 call tapes, and confessions.
 Your lawyer can also enter plea deals on your behalf.
 Your attorney must inform you of all reasonable plea offers made by the prosecution.

 If you have been arrested on suspicion of criminal charges, your future and freedom may be at stake.
 You don’t have to face your criminal proceedings alone, however.
-At the Law Offices of Scott Edgett, we are here to fight for your rights.
+At Edgett Law Firm, we are here to fight for your rights.
 Our Plano criminal defense lawyers are dedicated to ensuring that your voice is heard and that you receive fair treatment in every step of your case.